open-resources/physics_bank/content/public/006.Force/Free Body Diagrams/pushing_net_across_ice/pushing_net_across_ice.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Pushing Net Across Ice
-    v: 2
+      v: 5
-    f: 5
+      f: 3
       part2:
         ans1:
           value: at a steadily increasing speed
           feedback: Great job!
 You got it!
         ans2:
-        value: at 3 $\rm{m/s}$
+          value: at 6 $\rm{m/s}$
           feedback: Consider whether kinetic or static friction is acting?
 Is the net force truly zero?
         ans3:
-        value: at an increasing speed until it reaches 3 $\rm{m/s}$, and then at a constant speed
+          value: at an increasing speed until it reaches 6 $\rm{m/s}$, and then at a constant speed
           feedback: Consider whether kinetic or static friction is acting?
 Which is dependent on speed?
         ans4:
           value: at a steadily decreasing speed
           feedback: Consider whether kinetic or static friction is acting?
 Which is dependent on speed?
         ans5:
-        value: at 2 $\rm{m/s}$
+          value: at 5 $\rm{m/s}$
           feedback: Consider whether kinetic or static friction is acting?
 Is the net force truly zero?
 ---
 # {{ params.vars.title }}